riishhabb/Car_Pooling_Website/README.md

 1. Ability to pull the requests from the database using Wamp Server.
 2. User should not be allowed to register if he/she tries to provide the already registered email ID.
 3. Bug Fix - Past dates should not be accepted by the system.
+4. Implementation on the "Search button" to export all the details from the database.

 <h3>Prerequistes</h3>